smartsheet-platform/smartsheet-javascript-sdk/README.md

     eg..
     smartsheet.sheets //contains methods to create, get, update and delete sheets.

-The smartsheet variable now contains access to all the APIs [found here](http://www.smartsheet.com/developers/api-documentation).
+The **smartsheet** variable now contains access to all of the APIs [documented here](http://www.smartsheet.com/developers/api-documentation).
-Once you have created the smartsheet object above, you can use all the methods like below.
+The following code examples show how to call various methods using this SDK.

 ###Favorite API methods